What Is Cosmos (ATOM)?

 Cosmos SDK

 Cosmos SDK (software development kit) is a set of tools that allows you to build Cosmos-compatible decentralized applications without having to write every line of code from scratch.
-How?
-Well, if you want to develop apps on Cosmos, the Cosmos SDK offers many open-source modules.
-To explain, these are pre-written lines of codes that make one or multiple components of an application.
+To clarify, the Cosmos SDK offers open-source modules.
+Essentially, these are pre-written lines of code that help developers build apps like lego.
 All you have to do is plug them into your application.

 Inter-blockchain Communication Protocol

-As the name suggests, IBC is the protocol that sits in the center.
+Next, Cosmos also benefits from something called the Inter-blockchain Communication (IBC) protocol.
 Put simply, it allows every blockchain in the Cosmos ecosystem to communicate with each other.
-IBC is designed to help connect all kinds of blockchains, regardless of their consensus mechanism.
+The idea behind it is to connect all kinds of blockchains regardless of their consensus mechanism.

 To achieve this, IBC relies on the concept of Hubs and Zones.
 Zones are all the different blockchains in the Cosmos ecosystem while hubs are specialized middleware blockchains designed to connect Zones.

-The first Hub of the Cosmos ecosystem is the Cosmos Hub — a proof-of-stake blockchain, powered by its native token ATOM.
+And the first of the Cosmos ecosystem is the Cosmos Hub — a proof-of-stake blockchain, powered by its native token ATOM.

 Cosmos Token: What is ATOM?